Kama-1/1800_202430_BBY30/README.md

 ## 6. Features for Future
 What we'd like to build in the future:
-* The ability for users to add their own assignments.
+* Additional website themes
-* ...
+* Ability for admins to set the time of day that assignments are due
-* ...
+* Allowing users to create individual assignments (potential idea)

 ## 7. Contents of Folder
 Content of the project folder: